 - Salem State University

-- University of Massachusetts has four locations: Amherst, Boston, Dartmouth, and Lowell
+- University of Massachusetts in Amherst, Boston, Dartmouth, and Lowell

 - Suffolk University